Red Fabric Covered Embroidery Hoops. Christmas Wiltshire Berry Print

 Festive, vibrant red berry and jade green leaf, Tana Lawn covered embroidery hoops.

 Vibrant Red Berries with jade green foliage, Tana Lawn covered embroidery hoops

-This design features vibrant red Berry with green foliage on a white background making it perfect frames for your Christmas makes.
+This design features vibrant red Berries with green foliage on a white background making it perfect for framing your Christmas makes.